le-oasis/docker-airflow-spark/README.md

-# Building an ELT Pipeline using Docker, Python, PostgreSQL, Spark and Airflow.
+# Building a Data Warehouse with Docker, Python, PostgreSQL, Spark and Airflow.
 This post will detail how to build an ELT (Extract, Load and Transform) pipeline.

 ## Prerequisites